Monty Woolley: Personal life

 In 1943, Alfred Hitchcock wrote a mystery story for Look titled "The Murder of Monty Woolley."

+Woolley was portrayed by Allan Corduner in the 2004 biopic of Cole Porter, De-Lovely.

 Death

 On April 6, 1963, Woolley was taken to the Saratoga Springs Hospital with heart problems, and two days later transferred to the Albany Hospital.
 He died of complications from kidney and heart ailments on May 6, 1963, in Albany, New York, aged 74.
 He is interred at the Greenridge Cemetery, Saratoga Springs, Saratoga County, New York.